 We only use coaches and mini-buses where seat belts are provided.
 We instruct the children to use seat belts at all times when the bus is moving.
+Annual risk assessments are requested from coach providers.

 9. Theft or other criminal acts